-Experts in media and communications are more important than ever.
-As cutting edge communications technologies and ever-evolving entertainment fuel the world’s business and imagination, more and more specializations within this expansive field are growing providing a path in media and communications to students of all interests and backgrounds.
+Here are 5 Media and Communications Specializations.
+As cutting-edge communications technologies and ever-evolving entertainment fuel the world’s business and imagination, more and more specializations within this expansive field are growing to provide a path in media and communications to students of all interests and backgrounds.
 According to the Bureau of Labor Statistics, this fascinating field is continuing to grow.
 Here are five areas of specialization in media and communications.

 1. Performance Studies